cloudmesh/useful-introduction_to_cloud-2015/docs/source/paas/hadoop.rst

    available at |video-hadoop|.

-We have various platforms that support Hadoop on FutureGrid.
+We have various platforms that support Hadoop on FutureSystems.
 MyHadoop is probably the easiest solution offered for you.
 It provides the advantage that it is integrated into the queuing system and allows hadoop jobs to be run as batch job.
 This is of especial interest for